momostarsky/imebra_git/docs/compiling_imebra.rst

 The Go version of the library needs both the Go source code (located in the wrappers/goWrapper folder) and the C++ source code (located in the library folder).

-The C++ code will be compiled into a static library which later will be linked to the Go code.
+The C++ code will be compiled into a dynamic library which later will be linked to the Go code.

 Compiling the C++ code
 ,,,,,,,,,,,,,,,,,,,,,,

-To generate the native Imebra static library (libimebra.a):
+To generate the native Imebra dynamic library (libimebra.a):

 1. Create a folder that will contain the result of the compilation (artifacts)
 2. cd into the created artifacts folder